‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

 Why did you decide that?

 It was clear to me that no, I’m not the most settled or the most confident person in the world.
 But I’ve spent enough time thinking and talking about this, and at this point it’s only about delay.
-And once my family knew what was going on and they were like “We’re here for you.
+And once my family knew what was going on and they were like, “We’re here for you.
 We support you.
-We love you.” then it felt like “Okay, sure.”
+We love you,” then it felt like “Okay, sure.”

 Were there any reactions you didn’t like or were surprised by?